localstack/localstack.github.io/content/blog/2023-03-21-case-study-knowbe4/index.md

 ### Consistent Pro support and hardening of the test suite

-With LocalStack, the KnowBe4 team capitalised on our Pro support plan, which aims to support our Pro & Enterprise user base.
+With LocalStack, the KnowBe4 team capitalized on our Pro support plan, which aims to support our Pro & Enterprise user base.
 KnowBe4 adopted the support plan to simplify its integration of local development cycles with LocalStack.
-With LocalStack support handled by our team, Kevin’s team could focus more on taking their application to cloud-native rather than taking time to learn LocalStack.
+With LocalStack support handled by our team, Kevin’s team was able to focus more on taking their application to cloud-native rather than taking time to learn LocalStack.
 It also prompted them to discover flaky tests easier and faster, giving them a clear view of how to debug them and make the best use of LocalStack.

 ---------------------------------------------